GeekTrainer/learn-vue/m01-creating-data-driven-websites-with-vue.js/includes/2-module-1-getting-started-with-vue.js.md

 Like many other design patterns, MVVM helps organize code into modules to make development, updating and reuse of code simpler and faster. **Model** refers to either a domain model, which represents real *state* content (an object-oriented approach), or to the data access layer, which represents the content. **View** refers to the structure, layout, and appearance of what a user sees on the screen, i.e., the user interface.
 The View displays a representation of the model and receives the user's interaction through mouse clicks, keyboard input, screen tap gestures, etc. It then forwards the handling of these inputs to the **Viewmodel**, which can be described as the *state of the data* within the model.

 *The core library of Vue.js is focused on the View layer only*, and that will be the focus of these initial training modules.
 Additional tools are needed to create more complex Vue applications.
-We will address those concepts in the later modules within this course.
+We will address those concepts and the Vue CLI in later modules within this course.
 First, let's focus on functionality available through the core library.

 ## Unit: Overview of web application